KilledByAPixel/OS13k/README.md

 - You do not need charset=utf-8, it will be applied automatically
 - Your program may have 0 inner height and width on startup in Firefox
 - Prefix local storage keys with OS13k(program name) to prevent collisions
+- OS13k works well on mobile devices, so we can have a different entry for the JS13k mobile category
 - Make use of the built in features of OS13k to save space in your code

 ### System Calls